 No. The Toondah Harbour project will not harm the viability of the Cleveland CBD.
-Instead, the project will support and reinforce the Cleveland CBD in a variety of ways including:
+Instead, the project is expected to support and reinforce the Cleveland CBD in a variety of ways including:

-- The project is expected to restore and strengthen connections from the Cleveland CBD to the waterfront adding to the identity and image of Cleveland.
+- restoring and strengthening connections from the Cleveland CBD to the waterfront, adding to the identity and image of Cleveland

 Will the project impact on North Stradbroke Island?